solidity-labs-io/forge-proposal-simulator/docs/mainnet-examples/ArbitrumTimelock.md

 ## Overview

-This is an mainnet example of FPS where FPS is used to simulate proposals for arbitrum timelock on L1.
-This example upgrades the weth gateway on L1.
-This proposal deploys new implementation contract `ARBITRUM_L1_WETH_GATEWAY_IMPLEMENTATION` and the governance action contract `ARBITRUM_GAC_UPGRADE_WETH_GATEWAY`.
-Then timelock uses `upgradeExecutor` to upgrade the Weth gateway.
-Proposer for the L1 timelock should always be `arbitrum bridge`.
+This example showcases how FPS can be utilized for simulating proposals for the Arbitrum timelock on L1.
+Specifically, it upgrades the WETH gateway on L1.
+The proposal involves deploying a new implementation contract `ARBITRUM_L1_WETH_GATEWAY_IMPLEMENTATION` and a governance action contract `ARBITRUM_GAC_UPGRADE_WETH_GATEWAY`.
+Then, the timelock employs `upgradeExecutor` to upgrade the WETH gateway.
+The proposer for the L1 timelock should always be the Arbitrum bridge.

-The following contract is present in the [mocks folder](../../mocks/MockTimelockProposal.sol).
+The relevant contract can be found in the [mocks folder](../../mocks/MockTimelockProposal.sol).

-Let's go through each of the functions that are overridden.
+Let's review each of the overridden functions:

--   `name()`: Define the name of your proposal.
+-   `name()`: Defines the name of the proposal.

 ```solidity
 function name() public pure override returns (string memory) {